Leave a Message

 Average individual Income

-Demographics and Employment Data for La Verne Neighborhood Guide, CA
+Demographics and Employment Data for La Verne, CA

-La Verne Neighborhood Guide has 11,530 households, with an average household size of 2.62.
+La Verne has 11,530 households, with an average household size of 2.62.
 Data provided by the U.S. Census Bureau.
-Here’s what the people living in La Verne Neighborhood Guide do for work — and how long it takes them to get there.
+Here’s what the people living in La Verne do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
-30,804 people call La Verne Neighborhood Guide home.
+30,804 people call La Verne home.
 The population density is 3,657.67 and the largest age group is Data provided by the U.S. Census Bureau.

 30,804